rejuvyesh/homepage/posts/2013-11-24-introduction-to-biclustering.md

 tags: biclustering, matlab, mtba, machine learning
 ---

 This is the first post in _hopefully_ a series of posts on biclustering algorithms.
-The posts would also serve as an example for usage of [MTBA](http://iitk.ac.in/iil/mtba/), the matlab toolbox I have implemented.
+The posts would also serve as an example for usage of [MTBA](http://iitk.ac.in/iil/mtba/), the matlab toolbox I have contributed to.

 Biclustering, as the word itself suggests, is somehow related to clustering.
 So understanding biclustering requires us to first see what's clustering.